benchling/clustalo-python/README.rst

 clustalo-python
 ===============

-This is just a simiple Python wrapper around Clustal Omega (http://www.clustal.org/omega/), used internally at Benchling but casually open source, if it helps anybody.
+This is just a simple Python wrapper around Clustal Omega (http://www.clustal.org/omega/), used internally at Benchling but casually open source, if it helps anybody.
 Also available via::